 It is the first step in understanding your identity.
 It helps you recognize and accept yourself as a unique person with strengths and weaknesses like everyone else.
 Self-awareness is having insight into who you are and how others perceive you.
 When we feel confident about ourselves, we tend to be more engaged at work and become more productive team members.

-It is essential to investigate the factors that contribute to your sense of self to get a clear picture of who you are.
+Investigating the factors contributing to your sense of self is essential to get a clear picture of who you are.
 You cannot have positive changes in your life until you understand what makes you tick and what motivates or demotivates you from achieving success.

 Workplace identity: